acidburn0zzz/nolith-release-tools/doc/security.md

 See [Security releases section of Maintenance document](https://docs.gitlab.com/ee/policy/maintenance.html#security-releases).

-Using the example above that means that `9-1-security` and `9-0-security` should also have merge requests.
+Using the `9-2-stable` example from earlier, this means that `security-9-1` and `security-9-0` should also have merge requests.
 Each security release consists of at least three merge requests.

 If a security fix warrants backporting to previous releases, doing a single blog